 Inside there were several families already waiting to see the doctor.
 We took seats and Oksana went and talked to the desk.

-"31 pounds" he proclaimed.
-"Oh she's a skinny mini".
-He said something to her in Russian then told us he told her that he wasn't going to give her any shots or hurt her, all he was going to do was look for her tickle spots.
-He ran his hands up and down and pushed and prodded on her, all the while pretending to look for her tickle spots.
+He chatted with her in Russian while he ran his hands up and down and pushed and prodded on her, all the while pretending to look for her tickle spots.
 She giggled a lot.

 He proclaimed her very healthy but said her tonsils were a little swollen.
 We said she had been coughing a little.
 A nurse came in and took her away for a chest x-ray that would tell us definitively about what sort of exposure she had had to TB.

-Without warning Jeffrey turned to me and said "Mommy, isn't that an ugly baby?"
+I was just thinking was a sweet boy he was when he suddenly turned to me and said "Mommy, isn't that an ugly baby?"

 I checked to see if the floor would open up and swallow me.
 No such luck.

 The mother was so nice about it.
-She smiled and said "Oh well WE think he's cute"
+She smiled and said "Oh well WE think he's cute".

 Oksana was not allowed to come with us into the building so we went in alone.